• Subscribe to Blog via Email

 A Viking longship with striped sails navigating icy waters, with snowy mountains in the background.
 The sturdy ship moves gracefully through the cold sea.

 To complement their study of explorers, the Primaries made clay Viking ships.
 We started by rolling a flat slab of clay with a rolling pin and then cutting out the bottom of the boat.
 Next, we rolled coils of clay to build up the walls.
 Finally, students could choose to add a dragon head to the ship and shields.
 We painted a fabric sail while the clay projects dried.
-After these were fired in the kiln, we painted them … Read more…
+After these were fired in the kiln, we painted them with … Read more…

 Clay Hearts